Lemon Garlic Butter Sauce for Pasta, Seafood, and Veggies 🍋

 Overheating can cause the fat to separate from the liquid.
 Keep the heat low when adding lemon juice and whisk to emulsify.

-Can you freeze garlic lemon butter sauce?
+Can you freeze lemon garlic butter sauce?

-This garlic lemon butter sauce freezes great.
+This lemon garlic butter sauce freezes great.
 Pour any leftover sauce into ice cube trays.
 You can also portion out a larger batch into ice cube trays to grab a bit of sauce whenever you want!
 Freeze for 2-3 months.
 I like to keep the cubes in a freezer bag once frozen in the ice cube trays.
 Let your sauce thaw in the fridge before using it in your next recipe.

 Variations, Substitutions, and Recipe Tips